ZenWave360/zenwave-sdk/docs/index.md

 - [AsyncAPI](https://www.asyncapi.com/docs/getting-started/coming-from-openapi)
 - [OpenAPI](https://swagger.io/specification/)

-You can model your system architecture with JHipster Domain Language as **Ubiquitous Language** for [Data on the Inside](https://blog.acolyer.org/2016/09/13/data-on-the-outside-versus-data-on-the-inside/) and **API-First** specs like AsyncAPI and OpenAPI to describe Inter Process Communications (IPC) for [Data on the Outside](https://blog.acolyer.org/2016/09/13/data-on-the-outside-versus-data-on-the-inside/).
+Using JHipster Domain Language as **Ubiquitous Language** for [Data on the Inside](https://blog.acolyer.org/2016/09/13/data-on-the-outside-versus-data-on-the-inside/) and **API-First** specs like **AsyncAPI** and **OpenAPI** to describe Inter Process Communications (IPC) for [Data on the Outside](https://blog.acolyer.org/2016/09/13/data-on-the-outside-versus-data-on-the-inside/).

-The main idea is:

 ![ZenWave Modeling Languages](00-ZenWave-ModelingLanguages.excalidraw.svg)

 - **JHipster Domain Language (JDL) as Ubiquitous Language:** To describe your domain core domain model
 - **API-First specs like AsyncAPI and OpenAPI:** to describe Inter Process Communications (IPC) between bounded contexts/microservices.
-- Use **ZenWave Code Generator** to generate (_a lot of_) infrastructure, functional and testing code from your models and APIs.
+- **ZenWave Code Generator:** to generate (_a lot of_) infrastructure, functional and testing code from your models and APIs.

-**Note:** Official provided code generator plugins are designed to generate functional code and tests on top of existing projects.
+**Note:** Official plugins are designed to generate functional code and tests on top of existing projects.
 Creating a base project is out of scope, but you can always go to [start.spring.io](http://start.spring.io) or [start.jhipster.tech](https://start.jhipster.tech/), in case your company doesn't already have a project starter or archetype.

 # Table of Contents